MLQ2025/PEP-559-ML-in-Quantum/Assignments/Assignment6.md

 Submit a PDF or Jupyter Notebook that includes:
 - Full basis state list
 - Examples of operator actions
-- Matrix elements and how they are calculated
+- Matrix elements with explanation
-- Brief discussion of leakage
+- Discussion of leakage and its sources

 ---

 ## Tip

-You may use Python (e.g., with NumPy or SymPy) to automate matrix construction, or compute by hand for selected elements.
+You may use Python (NumPy or SymPy) to help with operator algebra and matrix generation.

 **Due Date:** _Insert here_
 **Points:** _Insert here_